Thermodynamics vs Teleodynamics: A Cosmological Divide?

+with $f(t,x,p)$ being the phase-space distribution and $E(t,x)$ coarse environmental fields.
+The teleodynamic weight \eqref{eq:PGamma} is not introduced as an arbitrary deformation of the canonical ensemble, but as the natural maximum-caliber extension when additional macroscopic constraints beyond energy conservation are imposed.
+In a coarse-grained gravitational system with long-range interactions and persistent correlations, the entropy maximization principle must be supplemented by constraints on history-dependent observables.
+The bias functional \eqref{eq:K} acts as a Lagrange multiplier enforcing such non-equilibrium constraints, and in the limit $\alpha\to 0$ or when $\Phi$ becomes constant over the relevant sector, one recovers the ordinary thermodynamic ensemble.
+A detailed statistical derivation based on maximum-caliber coarse-graining and large-deviation principles is provided in our companion work on Cosmological Teleodynamics \citep{tel1Trivedi:2025tmo}.

-Ordinary thermodynamics is recovered in a limit here, whenever the teleodynamic bias is effectively constant over the relevant sector.
-If $\Phi(x) = \Phi_0$ for all microstates $x$ contributing to a given macroscopic configuration, then Eq. \eqref{eq:px} becomes
+Ordinary thermodynamics is recovered in a limit whenever the teleodynamic bias is effectively constant over the relevant sector.
+If $\Phi(x) = \Phi_0$ for all microstates $x$ that contribute to a given macroscopic configuration, then Eq. \eqref{eq:px} becomes

 and the constant factor $e^{-\alpha \Phi_0}$ cancels in the normalized ensemble, giving us

 Similarly, if $K[\Gamma] = T_{\text{obs}}\Phi_0$ is constant along the histories of interest, then we see that Eq. \eqref{eq:PGamma} reduces to